 - Delete template: this deletes the template.
 Once deleted, a template will remain available for 30 days, after which it will be permanently deleted.

-- These options can also be accessed from the File and Actions dropdowns above.
+- These options can also be accessed from the File and Actions dropdown menus above.